SELab-2/Dr-Trottoir-4/readme/API-docs.md

 we'll be specifying a serializer which should fix the error.
 Without this line the documentation for `/user/all` will just not appear at all.

+Don't forget to generate a new `schema.yml` once you're done!

 For another (bigger) example, click [here](https://github.com/tfranzel/drf-spectacular#usage).
 For the full documentation of [drf-spectacular](https://github.com/tfranzel/drf-spectacular#customization-by-using-extend_schema), click [here](https://drf-spectacular.readthedocs.io/en/latest/).